 What is a good credit utilization ratio?

-One important thing to know is that for those with excellent credit scores, their utilization rates hover in the single digits.
+One important thing to note is that for those with excellent credit scores, their utilization rates hover in the single digits.
 That is one of the main reasons why individuals have excellent credit scores in the first place.

 Why is high credit utilization bad?